SUPLA/supla-device/extras/examples/linux/README.md

 supla-device doesn't create PID file.
 3. "service" - can be started by calling `./supla-device-linux -s`.
 Logs are routed to syslog and current working directory is changed to `/` (as in daemon mode).
-However separate process isn't forked and application runs in foreground.
+However, separate process isn't forked and application runs in foreground.

 ## Logs, problems, bugs, help

 In case of any problem, please check first logs from supla-device.
-By default they are printed on a console, however in daemon/service mode those can be found in syslog:
+By default, they are printed on a console, however in daemon/service mode those can be found in syslog: